 Theatre performances, exhibitions, concerts: hosting more than 600 events each year, the UdK Berlin features firmly in the diaries of all Berliners with an interest in culture.
 The following pages introduce the relevant rooms and venues.

-Here you'll find a broad range of products developed by our students.
+Here you'll find a broad range of products also developed by our students.

 Taking into account its predecessor institutions, the UdK Berlin can look back on a history of more than 300 years, dating from the foundation of the Brandenburg-Prussian Academy of the Arts in 1696.